sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 ## Optical aberrations
 ### Spherical aberrations
 * Paraxial and peripheral rays have different focal planes
-* Assymetry in unfocused images
+* Asymmetry in unfocused images
 * Corrected by
   * 2 plano-convex lenses facing each other
   * meniscus lenses
   * lenses with different radii
   * doubling with another lens with opposing degree of spherical aberration
 ### Chromatic aberrations
-* Different refractive index for different wavelengthes
+* Different refractive index for different wavelengths
 * Corrected by
   * Doubling with a lens with a different material and shape
   * Achromat: corrected for 2 wavelengths
-  * Apochromat: corrected for at least 3 wavelengths
+  * Apochromatic: corrected for at least 3 wavelengths
-  * Flunar (semi-apochromat)
+  * Flunar (semi-apochromatic)
 ### Astigmatism
 * Different directional plane, different foci
 * Not in perfect alignment (off-axis) / curvature of field